 Nov.
 11 – Veteran's Day weekend

 Please note: A Discover Pass is still required to access lands managed by the Washington State Department of Natural Resources and the Washington Department of Fish and Wildlife during State Parks free days.
 For more information, please visit www.discoverpass.wa.gov

 at Washington State Parks

 Picnic and Day-use Facilities

-The park provides six picnic tables in the day-use area on a first-come, first-served basis.
+The park provides three picnic tables in the upper day use area.
+The lower day use area has a kitchen shelter with electricity, lighting and a large rill and three parking spot, all on a first-come, first-served basis.
 A restroom is nearby.

 |Mammals||Birds||Fish & Sea Life|